TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 7/John 7.42.md

 ---

-Hath not the scripture said that the Christ cometh of the seed of David, and from Bethlehem, the village where David was?
+Hasn't the Scripture said that the Christ comes of the seed of David, and from Bethlehem, the village where David was?"